Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Experiments

-Ultimately, the dimensionality of the action space will make exploration easier or harder.
-A large vocabulary results in too many paths for the policy to explore well, but a vocabulary that is too small may not include all the subwords necessary to represent a good policy for the task.
-We see in Table~\ref{tab:min_vocab_size} that even if AntMaze can be accomplished with fewer subwords (a smart handcrafted action space might consist of one action for turning and one for moving forward), Kitchen performance suffers significantly at low values.
+\paragraph{Vocabulary Size} Ultimately, the dimensionality of the action space will make exploration easier or harder.
+A large vocabulary results in too many paths for the policy to explore well, but a vocabulary that is too small may not include all the skills necessary to represent a good policy for the task.
+We see in Figure~\ref{fig:vocab_size} that larger vocabulary sizes do in fact make RL more difficult in AntMaze.